 Q: How accurate should my conversions be?

 A: The required accuracy depends on the application.
-For critical applications, use the exact conversion factor (2.54) and pay attention to significant figures.
+Which means for critical applications, use the exact conversion factor (2.
+54) and pay attention to significant figures.

 Q: What is the history behind centimeters and inches?